 Wind energy developers commonly assess collision mortality of birds and bats at wind facilities by conducting post-construction monitoring (PCM) studies.
-However, it is difficult to detect every instance of a bird or bat fatality and, therefore, accurately estimate mortality.
+However, it is difficult to detect every instance of a bird or bat collision fatality and, therefore, accurately estimate mortality from collisions.
 Sources of detection error can include searchers not finding every carcass, scavengers removing carcasses, or carcasses falling outside of the search area.
 To estimate collision mortality as accurately as possible, investigators need to estimate the correction needed for sources of detection error, often through field study, or what are also referred to as bias trials.
-Mortality estimators use the results of the trials to calculate probability that a carcass will be detected and combine these with observed counts to ultimately get an estimate of total mortality.
+Mortality estimators use the results of the trials to calculate probability that a carcass will be detected and combine these with observed counts to ultimately get an estimate of total mortality from collisions.

 In recent years, the two estimators most often used to correct for sources of detection error and estimate mortality in North America are the Huso and the Shoenfeld estimators.
 GenEst is the newest estimator and was designed to improve on the Huso and Shoenfeld estimators by generalizing the key assumptions in both estimators to produce more accurate mortality estimates and to improve comparability among new PCM studies.